-Experimental data
+Experimental data:

 Irinotecan is a semisynthetic derivative of camptothecin.
-It is an antineoplastic agent which acts as a specific inhibitor of DNA topoisomerase I. It is metabolised by carboxylesterase in most tissues to SN-38, which was found to be more active than irinotecan in purified topoisomerase I and more cytotoxic than irinotecan against several murine and human tumour cell lines.
-The inhibition of DNA topoisomerase I by irinotecan or SN-38 induces single-strand DNA lesions which blocks the DNA replication fork and are responsible for the cytotoxicity.
-This cytotoxic activity was found time-dependent and was specific to the S phase.
+It is an antineoplastic agent which acts as a specific inhibitor of DNA topoisomerase I. It is metabolised by carboxylesterases in most tissues to SN-38, which was found to be more active than irinotecan in purified topoisomerase I and more cytotoxic than irinotecan against several murine and human tumour cell lines.
+The inhibition of DNA topoisomerase I by irinotecan or SN-38 induces single strand DNA lesions which blocks the DNA replication fork and are responsible for the cytotoxicity.
+This cytotoxic activity was found time dependent and was specific to the Sphase.

-In vitro, irinotecan and SN-38 were not found to be significantly recognised by the P-glycoprotein MDR, and displays cytotoxic activities against doxorubicin and vinblastine resistant cell lines.
+In vitro, irinotecan and SN-38 are not found to be significantly recognised by the P-glycoprotein MDR, and displays cytotoxic activities against doxorubicin and vinblastine resistant cell lines.

-Furthermore, irinotecan has a broad antitumour activity in vivo against murine tumour models (P03 pancreatic ductal adenocarcinoma, MA16/C mammary adenocarcinoma, C38 and C51 colon adenocarcinomas) and against human xenografts (Co-4 colon adenocarcinoma, Mx-1 mammary adenocarcinoma, ST-15 and SC-16 gastric adenocarcinomas).
-Irinotecan is also active against tumours expressing the P-glycoprotein MDR (vincristine- and doxorubicin-resistant P388 leukaemias).
+Furthermore, irinotecan has a broad antitumor activity in vivo against murine tumour models (P03 pancreatic ductal adenocarcinoma, MA16/C mammary adenocarcinoma, C38 and C51 colon adenocarcinomas) and against human xenografts (Co-4 colon adenocarcinoma, MX-1 mammary adenocarcinoma, ST-15 and SC-16 gastric adenocarcinomas).
+Irinotecan is active against tumours expressing P-glycoprotein MDR (vincristine- and doxorubicin-resistant P388 leukaemias).

-Beside the antitumour activity of CAMPTO, the most relevant pharmacological effect of irinotecan is the inhibition of acetylcholinesterase.
+Beside the antitumor activity of irinotecan, the most relevant pharmacological effect of irinotecan is the inhibition of acetylcholinesterase.

-Clinical data
+Clinical data: